 A local paying agent will carry out the requisite transactions on behalf of the final investor on a nominee basis.
-Costs for services of the Paying Agent may be imposed on the investor.
+Costs incurred for such services may be imposed on the investor.

-At the shareholders' request, the Company may accept full or partial subscriptions in kind at its own discretion.
+The Company may accept full or partial subscriptions in kind at its own discretion.
 In such cases, the contribution in kind must suit the investment policy and restrictions of the relevant sub-fund.
 Such payments in kind will also be appraised by the auditor selected by the Company.
 The costs incurred will be charged to the relevant investor.